 - Legal defense if a lawsuit results from the auto accident

 Policy limits for bodily injury liability are per person and per accident and coverage is written as such.
-For example, $25,000/$50,000 means that the maximum payout per person is $25,000, and the maximum payout for all people injured in one accident is $50,000.
+For example, $25,000/$50,000 means that the maximum payout per person injured in an accident you cause is $25,000, and the maximum payout for all people injured in one accident is $50,000.
 This coverage may also be simply written as 25/50.

 Bodily injury liability does NOT cover your injuries, only the injuries of others that you are liable for.
 For your personal injuries to be covered, you would need coverages such as personal injury protection (PIP) or medical payments (MedPay).

 Is bodily injury liability coverage mandatory?

 Yes, in most all states bodily injury liability is required as part of the state minimum liability auto insurance requirements you must carry to drive legally.

 Car insurance companies normally require that you carry the same level of liability coverage on each vehicle listed on your policy.
 In some states, you must carry the same liability limits on all cars that you own.

 How much bodily injury liability do I need?

 The Insurance Information Institute (III) and Senior Consumer Analyst for CarInsurance.com Penny Gusner recommend bodily injury liability coverage of $100,000 per person and $300,000 per accident (referred to as 100/300 coverage).
 If you can afford higher limits, that is even better for the protection of your assets.